hwestrel/Automic_Release_Automation_upgrade_script/README.md

-# Automic_ARA_installer

-Automic Release Automation - Upgrade Script
+# Automic Release Automation - Upgrade Script

 The main purpose for this script is to automate the upgrade procedure for ARA sandbox installations.
 Not suitable for Production use.
 Only for sandbox/non-prod installations.